Watching Mr. Pearson A KT PICTURES & HEDY FILMS PRODUCTION

 Through this project, I aim to invite audiences into a world where storytelling is an intimate, soulful expression.
 A reminder that, in the pursuit of leaving a legacy, the most enduring legacy is one's unwavering love for the craft.

-Dillon Bentlage, Writer & Director of Leading
+Dillon Bentlage, Writer & Director of Watching Mr. Pearson

 Connection & Access